mas-bandwidth/gafferongames/content/post/reading_and_writing_packets.md

 In some cases, these libraries can be a great fit for building your game network protocol.
 But in the fast-paced world of first person shooters where efficiency is paramount, a hand-tuned binary protocol is still the gold standard.

 There are a few reasons for this.
-Web binary formats are designed for a situation where versioning of data is _extremely_ important.
+Web binary formats are designed for situations where versioning of data is _extremely_ important.
 If you upgrade your backend, older clients should be able to keep talking to it with the old format.
 Data formats are also expected to be language agnostic.
-A backend written in golang should be able to talk with a web client running inside a browser in JavaScript and maybe some other server-side components written in Python or Java.
+A backend written in Golang should be able to talk with a web client running inside a browser in JavaScript and maybe some other server-side components written in Python or Java.

 Game servers are completely different beasts.
-The client and server are almost always written in the same language (C++), and versioning is much simpler as well.
-In fact, if a client with an incompatible version tries to connect, that connection is simply rejected.
-There's simply no need for versioning.
+The client and server are almost always written in the same language (C++), and versioning is much simpler.
+If a client with an incompatible version tries to connect, that connection is simply rejected.
+There's simply no need for compatibility across different versions.

 So if you don’t need versioning and you don’t need cross-language support what are the benefits for these libraries?
 Convenience.
 Ease of use.
 Not needing to worry about creating, testing and debugging your own binary format.

 But this convenience is offset by the fact that these libraries are less efficient and less flexible than a binary protocol we can roll ourselves.
-For the really critical applications like first person shooters, the flexibility and efficiency of a hand-tuned binary protocol wins out.
+So while I encourage you to evaluate these libraries and see if they suit your needs, for the rest of this article, we're going to move forward with a custom binary protocol.

 ## Getting Started with a Binary Format

-One option for creating your own binary protocol is to use the in-memory format of your data structures in C/C++ as the over-the-wire format.
+One option for creating a custom binary protocol is to use the in-memory format of your data structures in C/C++ as the over-the-wire format.
 People often start here, so although I don’t recommend this approach, lets explore it for a while before we poke holes in it.

 First define the set of packets, typically as a union of structs: